 Identifying toxic people:

 Before you avoid toxic people you should learn to identify them.
+Here are some of the traits of toxic people.
 You will come across people who have personal issues like anger issues, people whose mindset don’t match yours, emotionally immature people, rude and mean people, people who are disrespectful but toxic people are ahead of all these.

 Here are 8 types of toxic people that you better lose to save losing your mind: